Sugar Land Estate Planning Attorney

 Healthcare Directives

-A healthcare directive, sometimes called a living will, makes sure your medical preferences are honored if you cannot communicate them yourself.
-It can specify your wishes regarding life support, organ donation, and other critical healthcare decisions.
-This document can also designate a medical power of attorney, which empowers a loved one to make healthcare decisions on your behalf.
+A health care directive, also known as a living will, ensures your medical wishes are carried out if you cannot express them in person.
+It can also indicate your preferences for life support, organ donation, and other important health care directions.
+Your living will can also include a medical power of attorney, which grants a close friend or family member the authority to make health-related choices for you.

 Guardianships